Categories: Instruction and information

 A second non-destructive test is the ice cube or heat test, the latter working better.

 Silver is the most thermally conductive element.
-Simply, it will transmit heat or cold through it faster than any metal.
+Simply, it will transmit heat or cold fastest.

-Having some known fake silver of various sizes and thicknesses gives a basis for comparison.
+Having some known fake silver of various sizes and thicknesses is a good contrast.

-Real silver will quickly attain the surrounding temperature or whatever it contacts.
+Real silver will quickly attain the surrounding temperature of whatever it contacts.

 PROS: Fun, cheap